Zondazx/simplework/readme.md

 ## Simplework

-This is a project that I did in order to practice Laravel, I used Laravel 4.2 due to work constraints.
+I did it to practice [Laravel](https://laravel.com), had to do it in [Laravel 4.2](https://laravel.com/docs/4.2/) due to work constraints, and added a few more features that weren't covered in the course.

+It was quite a challenge to do it in a older version of Laravel.

-The main idea of the project comes from laracasts, laravel from scratch.
+The idea of the project comes from [Laracasts](https://laracasts.com/series/laravel-6-from-scratch/) and their amazing Laravel from scratch.